Wimbledon Championships Betting Odds, History, Traditions and Winners of the Past

 Novak Djokovic:

 The Serbian tennis legend Novak Djokovic is right behind Federer with 7 Wimbledon Titles.
 His titles came in 2011, 2014-15, 2018-19, 2021, and 2022.
-He is the reigning champion and will return to Wimbledon as a strong candidate in the 2023 edition.
 It would be fascinating to see if he equalizes or surpasses Federer's record in the twilight of his career.

 Pete Sampras: